prasannasPitch/Projects_Self_Driving_Car/PID_Controller/README.md

 Self-Driving Car Engineer Nanodegree Program

 PID stands for Proportional-Integral-Derivative.These three components are combined in such a way that it produces a control signal.
 Before getting into the implementation, let’s discuss the PID controller components.
-I am going to discuss based on how to use PID for steering angles.

 ### Cross Track Error :
 A cross track error is a distance of the vehicle from trajectory.
 In theory it’s best suited to control the car by steering in proportion to Cross Track Error(CTE).